-I’ve managed to travel to Andorra but how was I going to get out of there?
-There was only one bus going to Toulouse, France and it cost 36€.
-That was way too much for such a short trip, so I decided to hitchhike out of Andorra.
-I was planning to travel to Nice, France, but I wasn’t so sure if I was going to make it in one day.
+I had made it to Andorra—but how was I going to get out?
+There was only one bus to Toulouse, France, and the ticket cost €36.
+That felt like far too much for such a short trip, so I decided to try hitchhiking instead.
+My goal was to make it all the way to Nice, France, though I wasn’t sure if I could pull it off in just one day.

-Finally, I made it to the spot, and I didn’t have to wait for long to get a ride.
-A French couple picked me up and somehow even with the language barrier I understood that they were going to a small village near Toulouse.
-I decided to go there and catch a train from there to Toulouse.
+Eventually, I reached a better spot and didn’t have to wait long before a kind French couple picked me up.
+Despite the language barrier, I understood they were heading to a small village near Toulouse, so I decided to go with them and catch a train from there.

 Have you ever hitchhiked and how did it go?
 Leave a comment below!